THE 5 PLEBIAN TRIBES OF WALES

 that some sources [17] cite him as "Morgan Hir ap Iestyn ap Gwrgan" and labeled that as "impossible".
 We

-have a son named Morgan, but he would have been born two full generations after the Morgan Hir in the pedigree of Alo.
+ap Gwrgan did have a grandson named Morgan, but he would have been born four full generations after the

-Like the previous men on the "list of 5", the families descended from Alo (ap Rhiwallon Fychan) of Powys had no difficulty
+Morgan Hir in the pedigree of Alo.
+Like the previous men on the "list of 5", the families descended from Alo (ap Rhiwallon

-obtaining spouses from the Welsh gentry in Wales.
+Fychan) of Powys had no difficulty obtaining spouses from the Welsh gentry in Wales.

 5. Heilyn Ysteilfforch